 βββ characters/

-β βββ INDEX.md # Character overview
+β βββ INDEX.md # Character roster

-β βββ arne-kruse.md # Individual character files
+β βββ arne-kruse.md # Individual character files (with optional tactical:/knowledge: blocks)

 β βββ inga-holm.md